The significance of the bread from heaven

 The Daily Bread

 “And the children of Israel did eat manna forty years, until they came to a land inhabited, until they came to the borders of Canaan.”

-The children of Israel lived by the word of God forty years.
-The manna is an embodiment of divine laws, directives instructions, and ordinances which the Lord instructed them with.
+The children of Israel lived by the word of God for forty years.
+The manna is an embodiment of divine laws, directives instructions, and ordinances that the Lord instructed them with.
 This proved to us that “man shall not live by bread alone, but by every word that proceeds out from the mouth of God.”
 We must live by the word of God for our overall success and spiritual upkeep.
 Their eating manna for forty years also showed the constancy, yet dynamics of the word of God.

-The Word never changes but it has different applications and insights to the one who reads or study it on a daily basis.
-When we study God’s word, deeper revelations, insights and truth we find from the same text and verses of the Scripture.
+The Word never changes but it has different applications and insights to the one who reads or studies it on a daily basis.
+When we study God’s word, deeper revelations, insights, and truth we find from the same text and verses of the Scripture.
 This was seen from how differently the children of Israel prepared their manna.
 They could either eat it the way it came, or they could also bake it (Numbers 11:7,8).

 All through their wilderness journey, there was never an occasion where any among them fell sick or became feeble by reason of an inadequate or insufficient diet.
 The bread from heaven which God rained down for the children of Israel for 40 years is nothing but his word.
-The children of Israel were desperate about what to eat which made them murmured and complain with bitter accusations against Moses and Aaron.
+The children of Israel were desperate about what to eat which made them murmured and complain about bitter accusations against Moses and Aaron.
 But God proved to them that the words that come out of his mouth can be lived for and can sustain spirit, soul, and body.
 He rained down bread from heaven by his word to feed the people

 Following divine command and instructions is imperative to our success in life and ministry.
 The word of God has no adverse effect when taken as it is.
 It is able to keep and sustain us for the period it is meant to.